Last Updated on December 20, 2022 by admin

 MoPOP

 If you head to the Museum of Pop Culture (MoPOP), you can take photos of the Space Needle in the background with the metal panels of the museum in the foreground.
 It’s the perfect spot to capture Seattle’s funky vibe!
-See our full post on the MoPOP here for more information on what to do at this interactive museum.
+See our full post on the MoPOP for more information on what to do at this interactive museum.

-The Four Seasons Hotel Seattle is a 5-minute walk from Pike Place Market.
+The Four Seasons Hotel Seattle is 1.2 miles from the Space Needle.
 It’s a gorgeous 5-Star hotel located centrally in downtown Seattle.
 If you can afford it, this is our first recommendation.
 The hotel has an outdoor infinity pool with a view of the Seattle waterfront, lots of amenities, and is within walking distance of a lot of Seattle attractions.

 The Seattle Marriott Waterfront has views of the water, as well as an indoor-outdoor pool.
 Every room has a view of the mountains and water.
+It’s located just .9 miles away from the Space Needle.

 Frequently Asked Questions